 Run With CMD.exe

 We can call different shells from Powershell.
-For example we can call
+For example, we can call commands

-python commands and script from Powershell by specifying python interpreter.
+python and script from Powershell by specifying the python interpreter.
 We can also run

 PS> cmd.exe /C helloworld.bat

 Run without Exit